HORST Jakob De Aureo dente maxillari pueri Silesii.

 First edition.
 The extremely rare 1595 issue.

-Jacob Horst (1537-1600) studied Latin in his home town of Torgau before enrolling at the University of Wittenberg in 1552 to study philosophy.
-He continued his education at the University of Frankfurt/Oder, where he studied medicine, graduating in 1562 as a doctor of medicine.
-After working in his profession, he became a professor of medicine from 1584.
+Jacob Horst (1537–1600) first studied Latin in his hometown of Torgau before enrolling at the University of Wittenberg in 1552 to study philosophy.
+He continued his education at the University of Frankfurt/Oder, where he studied medicine and graduated in 1562 with a doctorate in medicine.
+After practising as a doctor, he became a professor of medicine in 1584.

-Paper uniformly toned.
-A fine copy of this very rare book.
+Papier uniformly toned.
+A very good copy of the rare book.